svgen83/notification_bot/README_ENG.md

 ```
 When the result of the verification of the work appears, a message about this will come to your telegram.

+To run the program from the server, you must first acquire a server.
+The following is an example of running on a Heroku virtual server.
+The first step is to register on the [Heroku website](https://heroku.com) and create an app.
+You can submit the code from GitHub.
+After linking your GitHub account to Heroku, you should find the repository with the code and connect it to Heroku.
+The token and chat-id should be specified in the Config Vars section in the Settings tab.
+Click the "Deploy Branch" button.

 ### Project goal

 The code is written for educational purposes in an online course for web developers [dvmn.org](https://dvmn.org/).